lorisbergeron/lorisbergeron.github.io/_posts/2020-12-05-docker-protect-your-sensitive-information-with-secrets.md

 tags: docker security devops
 ---

-As simple as the use of Docker may be once you have discovered this world, there is however one aspect not to be neglected: *security*
+As simple as the use of Docker may be once you have discovered this world, there is however one aspect not to be neglected: *security*.

 Docker provides us with a variety of techniques to enable us to manage sensitive information simply but effectively.
 This is what we call secrets.

 In Docker jargon, a secret is a set of data, such as a password, an SSH private key, an SSL certificate or any other information that you want to keep secret and therefore not store it unencrypted.
-You can use secrets to manage all the sensitive information that a container asks for at startup but that you don't want us to store in an image or in your source control system.
+You can use secrets to manage all the sensitive information that a container asks for at runtime but that you don't want us to store in an image or in your source control system.
 For example:

 - Usernames and passwords
 - TLS certificates and keys